What materials are commonly used in manufacturing

 Player need to strike a balance between durability and comfort, taking into account the intended use of the golf cart and the expectations of the customers.
 Some golf cart owners prioritize comfort for leisurely rides, while others may prioritize durability for commercial or utility applications.
 The choice of materials, along with the design and engineering of the seat, aims to meet these varying needs.

-What safety features are typically incorporated into golf cart rear seats to prevent accidents and injuries?
+golf cart rear seats to prevent accidents and injuries?

 Safety is a crucial consideration when designing and manufacturing golf cart rear seats to prevent accidents and injuries.
 While golf carts are generally low-speed vehicles, there are several safety features commonly incorporated into rear seats to enhance passenger protection: